zardoy/prismarine-web-client/CONTRIBUTING.md

 - Some data are cached between restarts.
 If you see something doesn't work after upgrading dependencies, try to clear the by simply removing the `dist` folder.
 - The same folder `dist` is used for both development and production builds, so be careful when deploying the project.
 - Use `start-prod` script to start the project in production mode after running the `build` script to build the project.
+- If CI is failing on the next branch for some reason, feel free to use the latest commit for release branch.
+We will update the base branch asap.
+Please, always make sure to allow maintainers do changes when opening PRs.

 ### Would be useful to have